Forex Tester provides its users with six chart modes. Three of them are situated on the toolbar and in the “View” menu.

-By default, all up-candles have lime color borders with a black fill.
-All down-candles have lime color borders with a white fill.
+By default, all up-candles have a sea-green fill color.
+All down candles have a coral fill color.
 You can change the colors of the candlesticks and chart’s background by right-clicking on the chart and selecting the “Chart settings” option.

 There are nine color schemes available in Forex Tester.
 Let’s change the default one to “Black on White” scheme.
 This inverts the fills’ colors and sets the black borders of the candlesticks.
 Now the bullish candlestick has the white fill whereas the bearish one has the black fill.

 You can also alter the colors for the:

 Switch to the “Additional colors” tab and you will have access to other important lines that appear on the chart.
 By default, stop loss, take profit values, loss trades and buy order markers are colored in red.
 Orders’ levels, profitable trades, volumes and sell orders markers are painted in green color.
 You can change all of these lines and set any color you like using the dropdown menu to the right from each option.

 In addition, you can switch to the “Chart settings” tab and check or uncheck many different options.

 You can deselect the “Show volume” checkbox – this will make a volume indicator disappear.